CoV Norquay Update

 Hello Norquay Resident/Property Owner,

-Work on Kingsway to introduce a centre landscaped median, improved pedestrian crossings, landscaped curb bulges, new lighting and street furniture is progressing well.
-As development on key Kingsway sites such as Canadian Tire proceeds in future years, additional crossings, wider sidewalks, plazas and other pedestrian amenities will be added to enhance comfort and convenience for pedestrians and begin to create an identity for Norquay.
+Work on Kingsway to introduce a centre landscaped median, improved pedestrian crossings, landscaped curb bulges, new lighting and street furniture is scheduled to start in March and be completed in the fall.
+During this time, there will be disruption to traffic on Kingsway, however once completed, the improvements will provide a more comfortable and safer pedestrian environment and identify Norquay as a special place, and the future heart of the neigbourhood on Kingsway.
+As development on key Kingsway sites proceeds in future years, additional crossings, wider sidewalks, plazas and other pedestrian amenities will be added to enhance comfort and convenience for pedestrians and add to the street character.

-We will be inviting the Norquay community to two Open Houses this fall to discuss all this work with staff.
-These events will be advertised broadly via an invitation card to all residences in the neighbourhood once details are finalized.
-In the meantime if you have questions, please contact:
+We will be inviting the Norquay community to the Open houses once details are finalized.
+In the meantime if you have questions, please contact …

 Jennifer White at 604-871-6474 or firstname.lastname@example.org